CS3398-betazoids-alphamales/CS3398-betazoids-S2020/README.md

 Please see the status for each team member below.

 ### Sprint 2

+ - Benjamin Bond: Active and contributing

  - Andrew Saenz: Active and contributing

  - Evan Estrada: Active and contributing

+ - Jonathan Crouch: Active and contributing

 ### Sprint 1